kgisl/pythonFDP/manual/sortPythonic.md

         for _ in A + B if len(A) and len(B)
     ] + A + B
 ```
-A general purpose `merge` function which can merge
+A general purpose `merge` function which can merge arrays in ascending order of their elements.

 ```python
 from itertools import zip_longest